Mamoor Ali Khan

 Center for Economic Research in Pakistan (CERP)

-Managed large-scale research projects, coordinated field teams, and ensured data quality for economic research initiatives.
+Managed large-scale research projects across multiple simultaneous engagements, coordinated field teams, and maintained data quality standards for economic and policy research initiatives in Pakistan.

 Sept 2018 to Aug 2019